louthy/language-ext/README.md

     /root/system/dead-letters
     etc.
 ```
 When you create a Redis cluster connection the second argument is the name of the node in the 'cluster' (i.e. the name of the app/service/website, whatever it is).
-The last argument is the _role_ of the node in the cluster (see `Role.Broadcast`, `Role.LeastBusy`, `Role.Random`, `Role.RoundRobin`, `Role.First` - for cluster dispatch methods).
+The third argument is the _role_ of the node in the cluster (see `Role.Broadcast`, `Role.LeastBusy`, `Role.Random`, `Role.RoundRobin`, `Role.First` - for cluster dispatch methods).
 There is a static property `Process.ClusterNodes` that allows you to interrogate the nodes are online and what their role is.
 ```C#
     RedisCluster.register();
     ProcessConfig.initialise("sys", "web-front-end", "web-front-end-1", "localhost", "0");